HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 ------
 Normally, Battleships and Stations will be protected against "spinning", which occurs when another ship collides with you in Multiplayer (Singleplayer does not suffer this bug).
 However, this solution causes Battleships and Stations to violently "wag" back and forth during autopilot; if this bothers you, there is an option to disable the anti-spin protection.
 Autopilot will be completely restored, and you will still be partially protected from spinning, however NPCs may still spin you once and a while (even though AI are designed to avoid ramming ships).

-You can not see the new fins on the Covenanter (Bretonia VHF), Hydra (Kusari VHF), or Harlequin (Rheinland VHF) while docked at a base, due to the way these ships are "modeled."
+You may not see the new fins on the Covenanter (Bretonia VHF), Hydra (Kusari VHF), or Harlequin (Rheinland VHF) while docked at a base, due to the way these ships are "modeled."
 However, they will always show properly in space - both to you and other players - so it's minor.

 The Serafina may not show up while docked at a base at all (similar issue as above).
 However, it will always show properly in space - both to you and other players - so it's minor.

-Purchasing a Player-Purchasable Base without a faction ID tag for your character will give you a "Player-Purchasable" ID tag.
-To correct this, simply either kill a Player-Purchasable Base ship, or use the Faction Tag Removal NPC.
-However, considering you will usually get your first ID tag within the first 20 minutes of gameplay on a new character, the only time you would ever be able to purchase a station without already having an ID tag was if you created a new character and transferred the required funds to it - thus, it is very easy to avoid this issue altogether.

-Credit Chip amounts in the 65,000-something range will cause issues - when you pick up this many from space, or land at a base, the amount appear to be lower than the actual amount.
+Credit Chip amounts in the 65,000-something range ($65,000,000) may cause issues - when you pick up this many from space, or land at a base, the amount may appear to be lower than the actual amount.
-To correct this, log out and back in at the base you wish to sell the Credit Chips at - this will show the correct value.
+To correct this, log out and back in at the base you wish to sell the Credit Chips at - this will show, and allow you to sell, the correct value.

 Any Character-Generated AI Bots using a Repair Turret will attempt to repair enemies, not friendlies.
 This is because AI consider the Repair Turrets as normal weapons.
 To correct this, open up "data/custom_bot_loadouts.ini" and remove any references to "repair_turret" or "repair_gun" in the file.